popcornspace/coding-challenge-flutter/README.md

 #### 3. Show us your skills

 ## Challenge
-As a pioneering MVNO startup utilizing satellite technology, you're committed to bringing unparalleled connectivity to every corner of the globe.
+As a pioneering MVNO startup  utilizing satellite technology 🧑‍🚀, you're committed to bringing unparalleled connectivity to every corner of the globe.
 To showcase your network's reach and capabilities, you decide to create an interactive Flutter app that automatically conducts a network speed test whenever the user opens the app.
-The app should log each test's results along with the user's geographical location, and then display the average download and upload speeds for the user's various locations.
+The app should log each test's results along with the user's geographical location, and then display the average download and upload speeds 🛰️ for the user's various locations.

 ## Requirements
 Your application must include the following functionalities: